Premarket: Gulf diplomacy; London terror; Apple

 1. Gulf in crisis: Stocks in Qatar plummeted as much as 8% on Monday amid a major diplomatic crisis in the Gulf.

-Saudi Arabia, Bahrain, the United Arab Emirates and Egypt all said they had cut diplomatic ties with Qatar over claims that it supports terrorism.
+Saudi Arabia, Bahrain, the United Arab Emirates, Egypt and Yemen all said they had cut diplomatic ties with Qatar over claims that it supports terrorism.
 Qatar says the move is "unjustified."

 The first wave of economic fallout was immediate: Etihad, Emirates and FlyDubai announced they are halting all flights in and out of Doha, the Qatari capital, starting Tuesday morning.